-Reflective listening allows me to respond non-judgementally to any kind of comment made, and then to teach about choices and consequences.
+Reflective listening allows me to respond non-judgmentally to any kind of comment made, and then to teach about choices and consequences.

 In the role of group co-leader, I am often spoken to contemptuously or emotionally and if I am committed to reflective listening, all I need to do is reflect and ask about choices and consequences.

-We do require that all new clients become familiar with the contractual side of their psychoeducational process by reading and signing many pages of an intake, which includes a behavioral check list, releases of information, payment and attendance rules and regulations, ect.
+We do require that all new clients become familiar with the contractual side of their group counseling process by reading and signing many pages of an intake, which includes a behavioral check list, releases of information, payment and attendance rules and regulations, ect.

 It is then on record to provide documentation when they have questions or forget that they have made a committment.

 Then we get on to the experiential side of the process, which is very important I believe, for the effectiveness of the entire group, which is introductions, including the staff introductions.

 We all reveal something about who we are, and for the members of the group, they will discuss what happened the night of the arrest.

 A new member will talk last, and after getting a feel for how the senior members of the group handle that, begin the process of revelation.

 Any refusal to participate is simply met by questions about which consequences the client wishes to generate.

 Once the contract is signed, we can point to committments agreed to and necessary consequences flowing from noncompliance.